stephaniamatvei/dining-hall/README.md

 Microservice for pushing orders to the kitchen

 ## Used technologies
-Postgres, Java 11, Spring Boot, Docker
+Java 11, Spring Boot, Docker

 ## How to run?